Selling Timber: What the Landowner Needs to Know

 Make the most of your timber sale by working with a professional forester to market your timber to targeted buyers.
 As you proceed through the process, remember the following key points:

 - Don't sell your timber to the first buyer to make an offer but actively market your timber.
 Properly marketing timber usually will dramatically increase your returns.
 Remember, timber has no fair market value — its value is what a buyer is willing to pay.
 To receive the highest offer, contact as many potential buyers as possible.
 Timber sale bids can vary dramatically.

 - Under most circumstances, you will be more pleased with the results of your timber sale if you hire a professional forester.
 Studies have shown that private forest landowners who sell timber with the help of a professional forester receive more money for their timber, cut fewer trees, have more residual volume and economic value left in the forest, and are more satisfied with the whole experience.

 - Stay involved in the timber sale throughout its duration.
 By so doing, you will become more familiar with timber marketing and harvesting operations, knowledge you may find useful in the future.
 Also, being involved will assure you that the operation is proceeding according to your understanding and the terms of the contract.

 Acknowledgements: Portions of this guide were adapted from the Ohio State University Extension fact sheet Getting the most return from your timber sale: Don't just sell your timber, market it (F-37-01).

 Special thanks to all the professional foresters from the following organizations who reviewed the content of this publication and provided invaluable feedback: Missouri Consulting Foresters Association, Missouri Forest Products Association, and Missouri Department of Conservation Forestry Division.

-This guide revises and replaces MU Extension publication G5051, Selling Walnut Timber.
+This guide revised and replaced MU Extension publication G5051, Selling Walnut Timber, in 2011.